Before launching into new career training, it is a good idea to take a hard look at what training you really need.

-If you are considering undertaking career training qualifications primarily to help you get a new job, then we are really talking about training that the employers want you to have.
+If you are considering undertaking career training qualifications primarily to help you get a new job, then you should focus on training the employers’ want you to have.

-And this can be different from the career training that colleges, universities and other institutions may be marketing to you.
+And this can be very different from the career training that colleges, universities and other institutions may be marketing at you.

 Many colleges, even non-profit, operate under a business-type model and therefore are trying to market and sell their products (courses) and generate maximum revenue just like businesses do.

 But what they are offering does not always line up with the career training that employers want you to have.

 Do I Really Need Any Career Training At All?

 So the question is:

 “What training do I need to have so I can successfully apply for the job?”